akvasan2/MonteCarloPathwaySearch/README.md

 ##### Output:

-	Cluster1/pathway.dat: Most Likely Path files for each group, specifying the grid
+	Cluster1/pathway.dat: Most Likely Path for each group of trajectories, specifying the grid at each point along the path

 	Cluster2/pathway.dat

-### Plot the paths (Cluster*/pathway.dat) using plotting_path.py
+##### Plot the paths (Cluster*/pathway.dat) using plotting_path.py

+#### C. Determination of representative snapshots for each path

+##### How to run:

+	Set parameters in path_select_frames.py and make_trajectory.tcl

+	python path_select_frames.py

+	vmd make_trajectory.tcl

+##### Output:
+	path_frames.dat:  all possible frames at each point along the path accepted_pathway.dat : frame index for the final pathway obtained in algorithm.
+	PDBs/window_*.pdb: snapshot at each point along path.

 ## Necessary softwares/programming environments: